open-contracting/standard/standard/docs/en/02_key_concepts/03_identifiers.md

 I.e. within any data package, or for any given ocid, there should be no two release IDs that refer to different releases.

-#### Tender ID

-The tender ID must be unique within the contracting process it is part of.

-I.e. for any given ocid, there should be no two tender IDs that refer to different tender sections.

-#### Award ID

-The award ID must be unique within the contracting process it is part of.

-I.e. for any given ocid, there should be no two award IDs that refer to different awards.

-#### Contract ID
+#### Tender, Award and Contract

-The contract ID must be unique within the contracting process it is part of.
+The tender, award and contract IDs must be unique within the contracting process it is part of.

-I.e. for any given ocid, there should be no two contract IDs that refer to different contracts.
+I.e. for any given ocid, there should be no two tender, award or contract IDs that refer to different tender, award or contract sections respectively.

 Contracts should always cross-reference a related award (using the awardID property), as key information such as suppliers may be contained in the related award.
-It is possible to use the same value for the award id and contract id in these cases.

-#### Item ID
+There may be multiple contracts referring to a single award, as in the case of a framework contract, in which multiple contract are issued against a single award.

+### Items, Documents and Milestones

-An item ID must be unique within a given array of items, and must be used consistently across all the releases in a contracting process.
+An item, document or milestone ID must be unique within a given array of items, and must be used consistently across all the releases in a contracting process.

 The same id may be re-used in another array of items within the same release, and no cross-reference between these identifiers is implied.

+The use of an identifier means that subsequent releases can update prior identified items, documents or milestones, without needing to republish all the items, documents or milestones.

 For example: